-- [1] RCW 47.24.020(6) provides that the cities have responsibility for snow removal within their jurisdiction and that the State shall, when necessary, plow the snow on the roadway.
-The meaning of "when necessary" is that the State will plow snow, with city concurrence, on the roadway.
-The meaning of "when necessary" is that the State will plow snow, with city concurrence, on the traveled lane of the state highway on the way through the cities not having adequate snow plowing equipment. - [2] The state has responsibility for maintenance of illumination systems within fully access controlled areas.
+- 1. RCW 47.24.020(6) provides that the cities have responsibility for snow removal within their jurisdiction and that the State shall, when necessary, plow the snow on the roadway.
+The meaning of "when necessary" is that the State will plow snow, with city concurrence, on the traveled lane of the state highway on the way through the cities not having adequate snow plowing equipment. - 2.
+The state has responsibility for maintenance of illumination systems within fully access controlled areas.
 In addition, the State may, with city concurrence, maintain and operate luminaires at locations where the electrical service powers electrical equipment under both State and City responsibility.

-Table 3 State Owned Bridges That Convey City Or County Traffic Over A Limited Access Or Non-Limited Access Highway Corridor (Does Not Apply To City Or County Owned Bridges)

-(This table provides an interpretation of the figures of WAC 468-18-050)
+Table 3 State Owned Bridges That Convey City Or County Traffic Over A Limited Access Or Non-Limited Access Highway Corridor (Does Not Apply To City Or County Owned Bridges) (This table provides an interpretation of the figures of WAC 468-18-050)

-Maintenance Item City / State County / State
+Maintenance Item City/State County/State

 Structural Related Bridge Maintenance State State

 Bridge Condition Inspections State State

-LMC Overlays on Structures State State
+L/C Overlays on Structures State State

 Bridge Deck Membranes State State

 Structural Asphalt Overlay on Bridge State State

-Non-Structural Asphalt Overlay on Bridge City [1] County [1]
+Non-Structural Asphalt Overlay on Bridge City (1) County (1)

-Approach Slab City [2] County [2]
+Approach Slab City (2) County (2)

-Bridge Deck Joints See Note [3] See Note [3]
+Bridge Deck Joints See Note (3) See Note (3)

 Bridge Railing State State

 Graffiti City County

 Deck Sweeping City County

 Bridge Drains/Drainage City County

 Striping City County

 Illumination City County

 Snow Plowing City County

 Snow Removal City County

-- [1] Cities/counties should obtain the states concurrence prior to performing non-structural asphalt deck overlays on state owned structures. - [2] Approach slab maintenance is the primary responsibility of the city/county.
-In the case where the state performs a structural overlay on the bridge deck, the state may extend the overlay onto the approach slab to smooth traffic flow. - [3] Joints located on the bridge deck are the responsibility of the state.
+- 1. Cities/counties should obtain the states concurrence prior to performing non-structural asphalt deck overlays on state owned structures. - 2.
+Approach slab maintenance is the primary responsibility of the city/county.
+In the case where the state performs a structural overlay on the bridge deck, the state may extend the overlay onto the approach slab to smooth traffic flow. - 3.
+Joints located on the bridge deck are the responsibility of the state.
 Back of pavement seat joint repairs are the responsibility of the city/county unless they affect the structural integrity of the bridge.